D Chiro Inositol for Fat Loss & Testosterone

 What is DCI?

-D-Chiro Inositol (DCI) is a natural molecule that has been studied for its ability to support healthy hormone levels, cardiometabolic health, and brown fat thermogenesis.
+D-Chiro Inositol (DCI) is a natural molecule that has been studied for its ability to support healthy hormone levels, metabolic health, and brown fat thermogenesis.
 It is primarily found in tissues that store glucose, such as the liver and skeletal muscles, as well as those involved in androgen production.
+This makes DCI a vital component in the myo inositol & d chiro inositol combination for enhanced health benefits.

 Sources of Inositol